nirajp82/AmazonAuroraPostgreSQL/13_Aurora_GlobalDB/07_DR_Managed_RPO.md

 **What it provides:**

-* Point-in-time RPO lag values for each secondary cluster
+* Point‑in‑time RPO lag values for each secondary cluster

 **Important Note:**